NathanAllerton/PythonShortestPathGraph/README.md

 # ShortestPathGraph
-Makes use of NetworkX library and pylab.
+Makes use of NetworkX library and PyLab.

 This creates a fixed graph and determines the shortest path determined by all of the node and edges.